Proofs¶

 Perform a case analysis over the given argument:

-: create one sub-goal for each possible action constructor of the current goal’s system (all systems appearing in a judgement have the same set of actions, as they must be be compatible).
+hypothesis_id: create one sub-goal for each disjunct ofhypothesis_id;term_pata term of typetimestamp: create one sub-goal for each possible action constructor of the current goal’s system (all systems appearing in a judgement have the same set of actions, as they must be be compatible).

-- Tactic induction term_pat?¶
+- Tactic induction @system:expr_annot? term_pat?¶

-For a reachability goal, if no argument is specified, the conclusion must start with a universal quantification over a well-founded type and the induction is performed over the first quantified variable.
+For a local goal, if no argument is specified, the conclusion must start with a universal quantification over a well-founded type and the induction is performed over the first quantified variable.
 If a term is manually specified, the goal is first generalized (see

 The weak induction variant is in fact the most widely used tactic in current Squirrel examples to prove the observational equivalence of a protocol.